-Principal Emma Turner and Associate Riaza Rigby were engaged by the National Disability Services (NDS) to create a series of six webinars promoting reliable record keeping practices.
+Principal Emma Turner has been engaged by the National Disability Services (NDS) to create a series of six webinars promoting reliable record keeping practices.

 The webinars cover the importance of reliable record keeping and obligations under the National Disability Insurance Scheme (NDIS) in a simple and easily accessible format for frontline staff and managers in the disability sector.